SharePoint/sp-dev-docs/docs/declarative-customization/site-design-json-schema.md

 #### JSON value

-- `url`: The url of the logo image to use.
+- `url`: The URL of the logo image to use.

 #### Example